-This current customer — one of the largest produce distributors and fresh-cut processors serving the Southwest region — relies on its equipment to get products where they need to be, when they need to be there.
-For the company’s CFO, reliability is key.
-“We’re dealing with a perishable commodity,” he says.
-“I need my trucks to run 99.9% of the time.”
+This current customer – one of the largest produce distributors and fresh-cut processors serving the Southwest region – relies on its equipment to get products where they need to be, when they need to be there.
+For the company's Chief Financial Officer (CFO), reliability is key.
+"We're dealing with a perishable commodity," he says.
+"I need my trucks to run 99.9% of the time."

 He turned to Penske Truck Leasing to help him manage his fleet.
 "I look at Penske as a solution," he said.
 "The reliability and the consistency; that is the biggest value that I see."